 Undergraduate Departmental Representatives

-The Neuroscience Undergraduate Department Representatives (UDR) can help with communications between undergraduates and faculty members.
-They can also provide academic and career information to current and prospective Neuroscience students.
+The neuroscience undergraduate departmental representatives can help with communications between undergraduates and faculty members.
+They can also provide academic and career information to current and prospective neuroscience students.

 Hannah BenDavid is a junior majoring in Neuroscience and minoring in French and Francophone studies.
 She works in the Turrigiano lab studying the effects of mutations in synaptic proteins on homeostatic plasticity mechanisms.
 She loves neuroscience for its ability to explain how we experience the world and ourselves.
 Outside of class and lab, she is on the board of the Brandeis Mountain Club and volunteers with Companions to Elders.
 When not staring into a microscope, you can find her at the local rock climbing gym or off somewhere going hiking, skiing, or fishing.
 She is planning to go to grad school to earn a PhD in Neuroscience.
 Feel free to reach out to her with any questions regarding course scheduling, career options, research opportunities, or Brandeis in general.

 Nathalie Vieux-Gresham is a junior majoring in Neuroscience on the B.S/M.S track and hopes to pursue an M.D/Ph.D. in the future.
 Something she absolutely loves about neuroscience is how multifaceted and diverse neuroscience is pertaining to the way we can study and understand it, so she has incorporated computer science alongside biology-, psychology-, and chemistry-related coursework within the major.